Hydroxocobalamin (Vitamin B12) for Septic Shock

 Patient Selection

 These patients were in septic shock.
 Fluids, cultures, antibiotics, and vasopressors were already on board.
 They were enrolled and received the study drug vs. placebo within 24 hours of admission.
 They enrolled a total of 20 patients.
 Remember, this is a phase 2 pilot study.
 This acknowledges that they weren’t trying to recruit a ton of patients.
-Also, being academically honest, 20 patients isn’t enough to power any type of significant endpoints.
-Right off the bat we can throw mortality, length of stay, and such out the door.
+Also, being academically honest, 20 patients isn’t enough to power significant endpoints.
+Right off the bat, we can throw mortality, length of stay, and such out the door.

 Outcomes

-There were no differences in the tertiary outcomes which included mortality, length of stay, etc. I mentioned earlier that this is expected in a phase 2 trial.
+There were no differences in the tertiary outcomes, which included mortality, length of stay, etc. I mentioned earlier that this is expected in a phase 2 trial.
 Thankfully, no adverse effects were noted.

 Where do we go from here?
 When can we use this in clinical practice?